-While George Fletcher, a prominent increased after almost a month of Washademoak mill owner and ardent drought. ties, the bridge collapsed and dropped ish. the truck into the stream about 12 Today dawned clear and fine with a feet below.
+While George Fletcher, a prominent increased after almost a month of Washademoak mill owner and ardent drought. worker for the government in the The summer fruits such as raspberpresent election campaign, was cross-ry, and strawberry, were given longing the MacDonald Bridge on the need nourishment and the prospect Canaan with a truck load of railway now is that they will begin to flourties, the bridge collapsed and dropped ish. the truck into the stream about 12 Today dawned clear and fine with a feet below.